omisego/ios-sdk/README.md

 `mintedTokenId`: The id of the desired token.

 `amount`: (optional) The amount of token to receive.
-This amount can be either inputed when generating or consuming a transaction request.
+This amount can be either inputted when generating or consuming a transaction request.

-`address`: (optional) The address on which to receive the transaction.
-If not specified, the main address will be used.
+`address`: (optional) The address specifying where the transaction should be sent to.
+If not specified, the current user's primary address will be used.

 `correlationId`: (optional) An id that can uniquely identify a transaction.
 Typically an order id from a provider.

-A `TransactionRequest` object is passed to the success callback, you can get it's QR code representation using `transactionRequest.qrImage()`.
+A `TransactionRequest` object is passed to the success callback, you can get its QR code representation using `transactionRequest.qrImage()`.

 #### Scanning